 The expression Stack Canaries is a paraphrase of the Canary in a coal mine which refers to a protection mechanism used by the coal miners in the early 20th century up to 1980s.
 It is a stack-based buffer overflow mitigation mechanism which leverages the fact that such an attack needs to overwrite all the memory space from the overflowed buffer up to the return address which is also pushed in the stack.
 Assume that at the beginning of a function call (e.g. during its prologue) we are saving a value in the function’s stack frame, we would expect (! if everything went well !) to read the same value just before the function exits or namely at its epilogue.
 If the value has changed, then the execution of the program will be terminated and an error message will be displayed.

 A visual representation of the concept is depicted in the figure bellow: Since the return address has to be overwritten in order to gain control of the code flow, the adversaries have somehow to deal with the canary or else it will start chirping *** stack smashing detected ***:

-Well…There are three main types of canaries:
+Well this is is not as easy as it seems…There are three main types of canaries:

 Terminator: consisting of at least one string terminating character (new line, null e.t.c.) and the idea is that since most overflow vulnerabilities occur from functions such as gets(), strcpy(), the attacker won’t be able to include them in the payload.

-Consider for example a gets() based overflow, as this function stops when the newline character is read, then the attacker won’t be able to “replicate” such a character in the payload thus the epilogue check will fail.
+Consider for example a gets() based overflow, as this function stops when the newline character is read, then the attacker won’t be able to include such a character in the payload thus the epilogue check will fail.
 However the same protection strategy would fail for “raw” memory operations like memcpy, memset e.t.c.